 Q: What is the difference between the processing fee and the application fee?

-A: The administrative fee is non-refundable and used to cover expenses associated with processing applications.
+A: The processing fee is non-refundable and is used to cover expenses associated with processing applications.
 The application fee will be applied to the purchase price if the buyer’s application is approved.
 If the buyer’s application is not approved the application fee will be refunded.
 The application fee will be non-refundable in the case that an approved buyer decides to no longer move forward.

 Q: Does the ACLB only operate in the City of Albany?